 Explore the Ingestion reasons breakdown to see which mechanisms are responsible for your service ingestion.
 Each ingestion reason relates to one specific ingestion mechanism.
 After changing your service ingestion configuration, you can observe the increase or decrease of ingested bytes and spans in this timeseries graph based on the past hour of ingested data.

-If most of your service ingestion is due to decisions taken by upstream services, investigate the detail of the top upstream decision makers.
+If most of your service ingestion volume is due to decisions taken by upstream services, investigate the detail of the Sampling decision makers top list.
 For example, if your service is non-root, (meaning that it never decides to sample traces), observe all upstream services responsible for your non-root service ingestion.
 Configure upstream root services to reduce your overall ingestion volume.

 For further investigations, use the APM Trace - Estimated Usage Dashboard, which provides global ingestion information as well as breakdown graphs by